Portugal in the Middle Ages: Afonso IV

-Pedro I
+Peter I

-Pedro's particular fancy was the administration of justice, which he frequently did in person and with considerable cruelty.
-The first act of Pedro I of Portugal, was to take vengeance on the murderers of Inês de Castro.
+Peter's particular fancy was the administration of justice, which he frequently did in person and with considerable cruelty.
+The first act of Peter I of Portugal, was to take vengeance on the murderers of Inês de Castro.
 Throughout his reign he strengthened the central government at the expense of the aristocracy and the Church, by a stern enforcement of law and order.
 In 1361, at the Cortes of Elvas, it was enacted that the privileges of the clergy should only be deemed valid insofar as they did not conflict with the royal prerogative.
-Pedro maintained friendly relations with England, where in 1352 Edward III issued a proclamation in favour of Portuguese traders, and in 1353 the Portuguese envoy Afonso Martins Alho signed a covenant with the merchants of London, guaranteeing mutual good faith in all commercial dealings.
+Peter maintained friendly relations with England, where in 1352 Edward III issued a proclamation in favour of Portuguese traders, and in 1353 the Portuguese envoy Afonso Martins Alho signed a covenant with the merchants of London, guaranteeing mutual good faith in all commercial dealings.

-The foreign policy of Denis, Afonso IV and Pedro I had been, as in rule, successful in its main object, the preservation of peace with the Christian kingdoms of Iberia; in consequence, the Portuguese had advanced in prosperity and culture.
+The foreign policy of Denis, Afonso IV and Peter I had been, as in rule, successful in its main object, the preservation of peace with the Christian kingdoms of Iberia; in consequence, the Portuguese had advanced in prosperity and culture.
 They had supported the monarchy because it was a national institution, hostile to the tyranny of nobles and clergy.
 During the reign of Ferdinand (1367–1383) and under the regency of Leonora the ruling dynasty ceased to represent the national will; the Portuguese people therefore made an end of the dynasty and chose its own ruler.
 The complex events which brought about this crisis may be briefly summarized.